Clastify logo

 Deducing equations from named reactants and products

-When reactants and products are specified, write the formulae first, then balance.
+When the reactants and products are given, write the formulae first and then balance.
 A good routine is:

 1. write correct formulae for all species;